Need Help or Found an Issue?

 Target & Match Parameters

-Target Type: NRA standard targets with specific ring diameters.
+Target Type: Standard competitive targets with specific ring diameters.
 SR (200-300yd), MR (300-600yd), LR (800-1000yd).
 FCA variants are custom-designed targets optimized for F-Class shooting with different ring proportions.

 Range: Distance to target in yards.